Bhagavata Purana: Second Canto

 Consisting of 10 chapters, the second canto opens with an invocation to Krishna.
-The second layer of overarching narration begins as a dialogue between Sukadeva Gosvami and Pariksit on the banks of the Ganges river (narrated by Sukadeva Gosvami to a group of sages headed by Saunaka in the forest of Naimisaranya).
-Questioned by Pariksit, the topics covered by Suta Gosvami include the:
+The second layer of overarching narration begins as a dialogue between Sukadeva Gosvami and Pariksit on the banks of the Ganges river (narrated by Suta Gosvami to a group of sages headed by Saunaka in the forest of Naimisaranya).
+Questioned by Pariksit, the topics covered by Sukadeva Gosvami include the: